 This is the official original of the logo design for the city of Beaverton, Oregon, created in 1993.

-These are two pieces of correspondence from the city using my logo design.
+Two pieces of correspondence from the city using my logo design.

-Below is a print ad for Jell-O, Extreme Jell-O gel sticks.
+Print ad for Jell-O, Extreme Jell-O gel sticks.
 This was done after the gel stick animated commercial we did at Vinton Studios.
 I drew the characters and then built the page to be used in print media.

-Below is a brochure I designed for Hardwood Industries in Tualatin, Oregon while employed at InForm Graphics in Beaverton, Oregon.
+Brochure I designed for Hardwood Industries in Tualatin, Oregon while employed at InForm Graphics in Beaverton, Oregon.
 I was particularly happy with my decision to put a 2×4 board on the scanner for the background of this piece and then to simulate the logo being burned into it.